An SQL text by Erland Sommarskog, SQL Server MVP.

 indicates that the process is involved in a deadlock.
 A

-that the process is blocked by a !!-process or a DD-process, 2 means that the process is
+that the process is blocked by a !! process or a DD-process, 2 means that the process is

 blocked by a process with blklvl = 1, etc.

-If the value is parentheses, the block relates to threads in the same session only, and no
+If the value is in parentheses, the block relates to threads in the same session only, and no

 other session is affected. blklvl can also be ?? which means that the process is waiting for a